-Sharing my experience with others through this blog allows me to get a deeper understanding of the things I do.
-It also helps me to improve my writing skills and get in touch with other people who have the same interests.
-So I always welcome feedback, questions or other comments which you can leave in the comment sections of the posts.
-You can also write me directly via mail.
-Have a look at my contact page for further details.
+Welcome, I am Florian, and this is my personal website and developer blog, where I write about my free-time software projects.
+Sharing my experience with others allows me to get a deeper understanding of these topics.
+It also helps me to improve my writing skills, and get in touch with other people who have the same interests.
+So I always welcome feedback, questions, or other comments which you can leave at the end of each post.
+You can also directly send me an e-mail.

-This site is hosted on a Debian virtual machine provided by Netcup and served by an Nginx web server.
-The site content is statically generated with Jekyll using the whiteglass theme.
-The comments are provided by a self-hosted Isso server.
+This site is hosted on a Debian machine run by Netcup, and served by an Nginx web server.
+The content of this site is generated by Jekyll using the whiteglass theme.
+The source can be seen here on my Gitea repository.
+The blog post comments are provided by a self-hosted Isso server.